 “Are you ready sir?”
 Big John undid the bow and stern lines and held the Connolly off against the wind.
-“I need to give the Connolly a push to clear the dock to get us underway; otherwise we’re going to grind against the pilings.”
-He shouted, before adding, “Like we did last time, sir.”
+“I need to give the Connolly a push to clear the dock to get us underway, otherwise we’re going to grind against the pilings.”
+He shouted, then mumbled, “Like we did last time, sir.”

-John pushed off against the wheelhouse, separating the boat from the dock.
+Officer Benton clutched the wheel.
+John pushed off against the wheel house, separating the boat from the dock.
 “Now!”
 Big John yelled.
-The Lieutenant thrust the throttle forward, and the Connolly lurched away, Big John just barely grabbing a side-rail as he jumped on board.
-For a big man, he was agile as a cat.
+The lieutenant thrust the throttle forward and the Connolly lurched away, Big John just barely grabbing a side-rail as he jumped onboard.
+For a big man he was agile as a cat.

 Lieutenant Benton’s nose pressed up against the radar screen, his parka’s tunneled hood obscuring his face.
-My eyes adjusted to the moonless night.
-To our right, an ocean tugboat pushed a barge towards Merrill’s Marine Terminal up the Fore River.
+We passed an ocean tugboat pushing a barge towards Merrill’s Marine Terminal up the Fore River.
 A flock of seagulls flushed from where they rested on the water.
 The trawler, Northern Lights, unloaded its catch at the Custom House Wharf.
 Three spot-lights illuminated the deck while a hose suctioned up thousands of pounds of herring from the hold.
-Lieutenant Benton pushed the throttle forward, and the Connolly accelerated through the rolling, black, seas.
+Lieutenant Benton pushed the throttle forward and the Connolly accelerated through the rolling, black, seas.
 A loon, panicking, rose up and dove for cover.
-I grabbed the console for support.
-We came over the top of one wave and bounced heavily into the trough.
-I noticed that the flooring was awash in coffee.
+I reached out and grabbed the console for support.
+We came over the top of one wave and bounced heavily into the trough and I noticed that the flooring was awash in coffee.

 “Lieutenant,” Mike peered through the windshield.
 “We’re coming up on the number 5 green can.”

 “I know.
 I can see it clearly on the radar.”